 - The Chase Freedom FlexSM Credit Card (review) and Chase Freedom Unlimited® (review) also both have no annual fee, but offer generous rewards structures; it appears to me that approval odds will be roughly similar

-- The Citi® Double Cash Card (review) is a fantastic no annual fee alternative to the Chase Slate Edge: the card offers 0% intro APR on balance transfers for 18 months, and also has a great rewards structure, as you can earn 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase
+- The Citi® Double Cash Card (review) is a fantastic no annual fee alternative to the Chase Slate Edge: the card offers an intro APR on balance transfers for 18 months, and also has a great rewards structure, as you can earn 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase in the form of ThankYou points

 - If you’re looking for the all around best Chase card that’s most rewarding, consider the Chase Sapphire Preferred® Card (review), which is offering an amazing welcome bonus and has an awesome rewards structure